-2013 Actions: In 2013 the Foundation will again offer a total of \$300,000 in grants consisting of \$50,000 for each province and \$50,000 for inter-provincial projects.
-No additional one-time funding is planned beyond this allocation for 2013 as part of the Foundations imperative of reinvesting most of its income to improve the market value of the fund.
+2014 Actions: In 2014 the Foundation increase its grant pool to a total of \$400,000 in grants to be apportioned among the current six grant pools.
+Apportionment is done according to a formula that provides a base allocation of \$50,000 for each province and \$50,000 for inter-provincial projects, with the balance distributed according to the formula.
+No additional one-time funding is planned beyond this allocation for 2014 as part of the Foundation's imperative to reinvesting most of its income to improve the market value of the fund.

-- · Provide a reasonable and equitable distribution of funds - · Ensure effective management of program expenditures to facilitate restoration of the ASCF fund, while observing proper due diligence.
+- Provide a reasonable and equitable distribution of funds - Ensure effective management of program expenditures to facilitate restoration of the ASCF fund, while observing proper due diligence.

-Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income.
+• Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income.